dustinpfister/blog_posts/_posts/threejs-vector3-lerp.md

 ## The Lerp Vector3 class method and what to know first

 This is a post that centers around just a single method of the Vector3 class in the javaScript library known as threejs.
-There is a lot of other ground to cover that I am not going to be getting into detail in this post, but I often use this opening section as a place to write about a few things that you should know about before hand.
+There is a lot of other ground to cover that I am not going to be getting into detail in this post, When it comes to the [very basics of threejs I have all ready wrote a post](/2018/04/04/threejs-getting-started/) on that.
+However I often use this opening section as a place to write about a few things that you should know about before hand.

 ### Read up more on the Vector3 class in general